EladAvrahami/K8S-base-knowledge/README.md

 The thing that connect master and slave nodes inside of the cluster called "Virtual Network".
 </pre>

-what is k8s Pod ?
+What is k8s Pod ?
  <pre>
 Pod is the smallest unit in k8s it craete a layer on top of the container,k8s can controll,each pod get unique ip adress that comes with k8s (VN)